upfrontjs/framework/docs/services/api-response-handler.md

 #### handleSuccess

-The `handleSuccess` method attempts to parse the `Response` and returns its value.
-If The response is has a key `data` then the value of the data will be returned.
+The `handleSuccess` method attempts to parse the `ApiResponse` and returns its value.

 #### handleError

-The `handleError` method throws an error.
+The `handleError` method throws the given error.

 #### handleFinally